Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/install-and-uninstall/OAuth_Setup.md

 **Step 1**

 1. Run the /jira connect command.
-2. Run the /jira instance install cloud<cloud URL>
+2. Run the /jira instance install cloud-oauth<cloud URL>
 3. Complete the setup for the Cloud OAuth 2.0.

 **Expected**